michalkowal66/quizzy/README.md

       * Maven - For dependency management and project builds.
       * Docker - For application containerization.
       * Lombok - To reduce boilerplate code in Java.
-      * MapStruct - For automatic object mapping (e.g., DTO to Entity).
+      * Jackson - For JSON serialization and deserialization.
       * Java JWT (jjwt) - For JSON Web Token implementation.
       * Springdoc OpenAPI - For automatic generation of API documentation in OpenAPI 3 format (Swagger UI).